(HMLSF), (MJ) - Cannabis: Seven Avoidable Investment Mistakes

 Water-Cooler Advice

 Investment excitement combined with advertising restrictions means a large amount of word-of-mouth information sharing, a channel that often results in compromised information accuracy.
-There is thus an active grass-roots movement to raise capital, and investors are well served to create an effective barrier between excitement driven by social pressure and investment based on sound diligence.
-Hiring an experienced cannabis investment professional is advisable in this industry.
-Investment excitement combined with advertising restrictions means a large amount of word-of-mouth information sharing, a channel that often results in compromised information accuracy.

 There is thus an active grass-roots movement to raise capital, and investors are well served to create an effective barrier between excitement driven by social pressure and investment based on sound diligence.
 Hiring an experienced cannabis investment professional is advisable in this industry.